-In 2019 again, Agrob Buchtal uses the internationally leading BAU trade fair for the dialogue with the relevant professional target groups including planners, craftsmen and dealers.
-In the usual place in pavilion A4 (stand no. 500) , the company presents up-to-date solutions in the building ceramics sector for public and private areas at a 340 m² large stand.
+In 2019 again, Agrob Buchtal used the internationally leading BAU trade fair for the dialogue with the relevant professional target groups including planners, craftsmen and dealers.
+In the usual place (pavilion A4 / stand 500) the company presented up-to-date solutions in the building ceramics sector for public and private areas.

 Inspired by the diversity of Africa, the new ceramic tile series Kiano is based on a fascinating interplay of calmer elements and extraordinary decorations.
 The distinctive natural design consisting of a mixture of stone and cement stands for naturalness and craftsmanship, but also for sensuousness.
 An extremely versatile collection of Agrob Buchtal, which provides immense creative scope for individuality and authentic designs in all private living areas.